 Note: If you see ambient occlusion shadowing on objects where there should be no shadowing, increase the value slightly to clip away close results.

-To take shortcuts to approximate the light contributes of the light probe at the expense of quality, select the Fast IBL check box.
+When the Fast IBL (Fast image-based lighting) property is enabled, more shortcuts are taken to approximate the light contribution of the light probe at the expense of quality.

-To specify the image source field of view when using a camera source as the light probe, set the angle in the Probe FOV field.
+The value of the Probe FOV property sets the angle of the image source field of view when using a camera source as the IBL probe.

 Available under certain Qt licenses.